-Office of Juvenile Justice and Delinquency Prevention (OJJDP) works to assist child victims by providing quality training and technical assistance to prosecutors involved in child abuse and welfare cases.
+The Office of Juvenile Justice and Delinquency Prevention (OJJDP) works to assist child victims by providing quality training and technical assistance to prosecutors involved in child abuse and welfare cases.

 Cases involving the physical or sexual abuse of children are among the most difficult to prosecute.
-In addition to not wanting to unduly retraumatize the child, several factors—such as difficulty eliciting testimony from young victims, a lack of forensic or corroborative evidence due to delayed disclosure, and the quality of the investigative child interview—affect a prosecutor’s decision to move forward with the case and the case outcome.
-OJJDP’s specialized training and technical assistance helps prosecutors overcome such obstacles.
+In addition to not wanting to retraumatize the child, several factors—such as difficulty eliciting testimony from young victims, a lack of forensic or corroborative evidence due to delayed disclosure, and the quality of the investigative child interview—affect a prosecutor's decision to move forward with the case and the case outcome.
+OJJDP's specialized training and technical assistance helps prosecutors overcome such obstacles.

-Juvenile crime has serious implications for youth and communities.
+Youth-involved crime has serious implications for youth and communities.
 Prosecutors must make thoughtful, research-informed decisions to protect the public and offer youth opportunities for rehabilitation.
 They must also contend with challenges specific to juvenile court.
-Evolving victim rights laws, transfer to adult criminal court, and expanded juvenile court jurisdiction are some of the complex issues that prosecutors face.
+Evolving victim rights laws, transfer to adult criminal court, and expanded juvenile court jurisdiction are some of the complex issues that juvenile prosecutors face.

 Training and Technical Assistance

 Child Abuse Training for Judicial and Court Personnel